 Note:Currently, you can build reports that feature data from only one Google Ads account.
 The upcoming OWOX BI updates will let you build reports considering all the Ads data you have connected to your Smart Data source set.

-Transactions data uploaded to Google BigQuery from your CRM system.
+Transactions data uploaded from your CRM system to Google BigQuery according to this schema definition.
 Having them added to a source set, you’ll be able to align users’ actions on your website with the offline purchases you have in your CRM, and build ROPO reports in Smart Data.

 Call tracking data